Qv2ray/qv2ray.github.io/docs/en/manual/general.md

 Set the advanced behavior of Qv2ray.
 Please do note that abuse of these settings may have negative effects!

 - **Set `AllowInsecure` by Default**: All new connections imported via **subscription** / **QR code** / **VMess protocol link** will be enabled by default to allow insecure certificates.
 Enabling this setting will cause the relevant nodes to lose TLS protection, and there is a risk of man in the middle attacks.
 Nodes added by manually filling in connection properties or editing JSON are not affected by this option.
 If you do not understand the actual use of this option, please do not open it!
+- **Enable `SessionResumption` by Default**: New in Qv2ray v2.6.0.
+When enabled, new connections imported with TLS will enable **Session Resumption** to reduce RTT during handshake.
+However, this will largely increase the risk of traffic being recognised.
+- **Test Latency on Connect**: When enabled, Qv2ray will test the latency of nodes on connect.
+Enabling this may make it easier for GFW to recognize your connection.
+- **Test Latency Periodically**: When enabled, Qv2ray will periodically test the latency of the currently connected node.
+Enabling this may make it easier for GFW to recognize your connection.
+- **Disable System Root Certificates**: When enabled, V2Ray core will only use built-in root certificates, which helps to circumvent root certificate hijacking attack.
+However, this can cause V2Ray core fail to recognise your valid TLS certificates, resulting in connectivity problem with your nodes.
-- **Set `AllowInsecureCiphers` by Default**: All new connections imported through **subscription** / **QR code** / **VMess protocol link** will be enabled by default to `allow insecure TLS algorithm` option.
+- (Removed) **Set `AllowInsecureCiphers` by Default**: All new connections imported through **subscription** / **QR code** / **VMess protocol link** will be enabled by default to `allow insecure TLS algorithm` option.
 Enabling this setting will cause related nodes to lose TLS protection, and there is a risk of man-in-the-middle attacks.
 Nodes added by manually filling in connection properties or editing JSON are not affected by this option.
 If you do not understand the actual use of this option, please do not open it!
-- **Enable `SessionResumption` by Default**: New in Qv2ray v2.6.0.
-When enabled, new connections imported with TLS will enable **Session Resumption** to reduce RTT during handshake.
-However, this will largely increase the risk of traffic being recognised.
-- **Test Latency Periodically**: After enabling this option, Qv2ray will periodically test the delay of the currently connected node.
-Enabling this option may make it easier for GFW to recognize your connection.

 :::warning Re-emphasis:
 Misuse of the above settings may cause negative effects and even lead to security issues!
 If you do not understand the actual use of these options, please do not open them!
 :::

+:::tip (Outdated) Notes on V2ray Core versions before 4.23.1 **Updated at 2021-01-25:** We believe that no one will use that old V2Ray core version.
+This notice is no longer effective and is only kept for historical reasons.

-:::danger Note above V2ray Core versions earlier than 4.23.1 **Updated at 2020-05-30:** Due to implementation issues，V2ray-Core will use hard-coded TLS cipher suites when `AllowInsecureCiphers` is disabled, which makes its TLS traffic highly distinguishable.
+**Updated at 2020-05-30:** Due to implementation issues，V2Ray core will use hard-coded TLS cipher suites when `AllowInsecureCiphers` is disabled, which makes its TLS traffic highly distinguishable.
 Enabling `AllowInsecureCiphers` will ease the issue temporarily, but it will require **all influenced connections to be re-imported**.
 :::